yggdrasil-network/public-peers/europe/france.md

 # France Peers

-Add the strings from the below to the `Peers: [],` list of your config file (comma separated) to connect to these nodes.
+Add connection strings from the below list to the `Peers: []` section of your Yggdrasil configuration file to peer with these nodes.

 * Gravelines, operated by [Philly Mesh](https://phillymesh.net)
   * `tcp://37.187.124.224:12345`